 Refer to Appendix B for the "Guide to Axioms, Theorems and Constructions for all Levels".
-In Appendix B, indicates that proof of the relevant theorem is required for JCHL and LCHL and indicates that proof of the relevant theorem is required for LCHL only.
+In Appendix B, \ indicates that proof of the relevant theorem is required for JCHL and LCHL and \\ indicates that proof of the relevant theorem is required for LCHL only.

 Teachers are also strongly recommended to use the Geometry Lesson Idea ideas in the "Junior Certificate Guidelines for Teachers" (DES 2002, Government Publications Sales Office).
-It is also available to download at www.projectmaths.ie.